Ire-oluwa/uplabs/README.md

 # uplabs

 A Flutter project.
-UpLabs is a news app that displays news based on user's selection uder 4 categories, which are;
+UpLabs is a local news app that displays news based on user's selection under 4 categories, which are;

 a.
 Technology